jul0105/last-byte.github.io/aboutme.md

       })();
   </script>

-In case you need it here's my public key:
+In case you need, it here's my public key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----